kabivarshini2006/quantium-retail-analytics-task1/README.md

 ---

 You can now copy the short description when creating the repo, and the full README above when you add the `README.md` file.

-Would you like me to:
-- Make it shorter?
-- Make it more technical?
-- Add your name / LinkedIn / contact info?

-Just tell me your preferred style and I’ll adjust it instantly!